rcqls/vdev/README.md

-## Bash script to execute v by importing packages in development version
+## Bash script behaving like a development v version running/compiling v files using imported modules both in official version and development version

 ### Installation and configuration